 Do you know how to read a stopwatch?

-If not, don’t worry – you’re not alone!
-In this blog post, we will teach you how to read the different parts of a stopwatch and use them effectively.
+If not, don’t worry – we will teach you how to read each of the different parts of a stopwatch and use them effectively.

 To read a stopwatch, look at the first number on the stopwatch.

 - This number tells you how many minutes have passed since the stopwatch was started.

 - The second number on the stopwatch tells you how many seconds have passed since the stopwatch started.

 - So, if you see “5” and “15” on a stopwatch, that means that 5 minutes and 15 seconds have passed since the stopwatch started.

 Easy to Follow Step-by-Step Instructions For Reading and Operating A Stopwatch To Track Time

 Here are some tips for reading and using a standard stopwatch:

 - The long black hand measures seconds and the short red hand measures minutes.